Ongoing Colorado Art Walks

 Loveland has been making a name for itself as one of the nation’s best small towns for the arts.
 The city’s unique public arts collection totals more than 200 pieces, which are visible all over the city.
 The Benson Sculpture Park, set with amazing views of the Front Range mountains is host to the 30th annual Sculpture in the Park, which showcases more than 2,000 pieces of sculpture created by 170 sculptors from around the world.

-Longmont, another Front Range city whose art cred is rising, hosts three art walks through out the year (May, July and Sept.
-TBD, 2015) in their historic downtown, accompanied by music, theater, dance and activities for kids.
+Longmont, another Front Range city whose art cred is rising, hosts three art walks through out the year (May 16, July 18 and Sept.
+19, 2015) in their historic downtown, accompanied by music, theater, dance and activities for kids.

 La Veta Art Events